Srinath-Anand/DayOfWeek/README.md

 This is the Official repository for the DayFind Python Package.
 ## How to Use ##
 1. Install the Package using pip:
-    `pip install DayFind` in a Terminal/CMD window.
+    `pip install DayOfWeek` in a Terminal/CMD window.
 2. Create a new .py file with the following:
     ```
-    from DayFind import Weekday
+    from DayOfWeek import Weekday
     d = input('Enter Date: ')
     Weekday.Day(d)
     ```